Kim Woojin: 2020–2023: Solo releases and acting debut

 In January 2020, Kim posted to a newly created Instagram account with the phrase "Kim Woojin restart".
 He held a fan meeting in May and signed with the newly formed 10x Entertainment in August as the first artist on the label's roster.
 Ahead of his solo debut, Kim issued the pre-debut digital single "Still Dream" on July 8, 2021.
 His debut EP, The Moment: A Minor, and its lead single "Ready Now", were released on August 8.
 The EP peaked at number-seven on the Gaon Album Chart.
 That November, he provided the song "Because It's You" to the soundtrack of SBS TV drama Let Me Be Your Knight.
 In December, Kim starred in the web film 3.5th Period as the "sweet, handsome guy" Lee Han-ik.
-In addition to his acting role, Kim also contributed the track "Timeless" to the film's official soundtrack.
+In addition to his acting role, Kim contributed the track "Timeless" to the film's official soundtrack.

 After a delay due to the COVID-19 pandemic, Kim embarked on his first concert tour, the Still Dream World Tour, in 2022.
-The tour supported The Moment: A Minor, and saw Kim visit nineteen countries and perform 33 shows across Europe, Latin America, North America, and Asia after beginning in July.
+The tour supported The Moment: A Minor and saw Kim visit nineteen countries and perform 33 shows across Europe, Latin America, North America, and Asia after beginning in July.

 News of Kim's acting debut came in April when it was announced that he was cast as the lead role in HBO Max's then-upcoming Brazilian romantic fantasy series Além do Guarda-Roupa (My Magic Closet).
 With this role, he became the first South Korean actor to be cast in an HBO Max series.
-Kim portrayed Kyung-min, a member of fictional K-pop boy group "ACT", and contributed 3 songs for the soundtrack.
+Kim portrayed Kyung-min, a member of fictional K-pop boy group "ACT", and contributed three songs for the soundtrack.
 The series filmed throughout 2022, and began airing in July 2023.
 Kim's next soundtrack contribution, a song entitled "In the End", was released in December 2022 as part of the original soundtrack of JTBC drama Reborn Rich.
 In July 2023, Kim once again contributed to another JTBC drama with song "Dive" for the original soundtrack of King the Land.

 The Moment: Bounce, Kim's second EP, was released on August 30, 2023, along with its lead single "On My Way".
 The EP was described as an extension of his previous EP, The Moment: A Minor, and presented a brighter sound than its predecessor.
 The EP peaked at number 19 on the Circle Album Chart, and Kim supported it with The Moment Tour, his first tour in India.

 Kim made his stage debut in late 2023, starring in the dual-role of twin brothers Adam and Eric Anderson in the musical Sherlock Holmes: The Secret of the Anderson Family.
 The play ran from September to November 2023.